• Art Magazine

 1. Low recycling rates for plastics

-2. Downcycling instead of a real cycle
+2. Downcycling instead of a true circular economy

 3. Lack of recycling into high-quality products